The Dawn of the Black Hearts: Release

 According to Metalion, the bootleg was made and released by an individual from South America.
-This individual has been identified as Mauricio “Bull Metal” Montoya from the Colombian metal scene, who was apparently a pen-pal of Euronymous.
+It has been claimed that this was Mauricio "Bull Metal" Montoya from the Colombian metal scene, who is further claimed to have been a pen-pal of Euronymous at the time.
 The latter is said to have given Bull Metal the photographs, which were used for the first printings of the bootleg in South America.
-However, some of these details are considered more mythical than substantiated.
+All of these claims are unsubstantiated.

-Dayal Patterson, a historian of metal, has referred to the live record as "perhaps the most bootlegged black metal release of all time."
-The bootleg was the gateway to discovering Dead-era Mayhem for a number of later black metal musicians, such as Black Emperor of Spain's Supremacía Satánica, D of Indonesia's Warkvlt, and Semjaza of Greece's Thy Darkened Shade.
+Metal music historian Dayal Patterson has referred to the record as "perhaps the most bootlegged black metal release of all time."
+The bootleg was the gateway to discovering Dead-era Mayhem for a number of later black metal musicians, such as Black Emperor of Colombia's Supremacía Satánica, D of Indonesia's Warkvlt, and Semjaza of Greece's Thy Darkened Shade.

 The Dawn of the Black Hearts was officially reissued in 2017 on vinyl under the name Live in Sarpsborg, using a photo of Necrobutcher as a new cover.
 This 2017 release uses improved audio from a separate master source recording of the concert.